mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 lightweight architecture is quite small, it is possible to consider dropping the non-ha architecture and using only lightweight for every deployment and every CI job.
-The decision on that will depend a bit on how many corner cases are found.
+The decision on that will depend a bit on how many corner cases/bugs are found.

-Another side-benefit is that with this lightweight architecture the whole upgrade/update topic, is much easier to manage with TripleO.
+Another side-benefit is that with this lightweight architecture the whole upgrade/update topic is much easier to manage with TripleO, because there is less coordination needed between pacemaker, the update of openstack services, puppet and the update process itself.

 Alternatives
 ------------